okeith12/ambecade/README.md

 | RST | D6 | | | |
 | BLK | 3V3 | | | |

-Buttons use `INPUT_PULLUP` (unwired pins read as unpressed), so one Select switch is enough to cycle screens; add Left/Right/Fire to play Galaga.
+Buttons use `INPUT_PULLUP`, so one Select switch is enough to cycle the screens; add Left/Right/Fire to play Galaga.